justinknguyen/BeatBind/README.md

 ![python](https://img.shields.io/badge/python-3.10.9-yellow)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/justinknguyen/BeatBind/issues)

 Are you tired of constantly switching back and forth between your game and Spotify just to adjust the volume?
-With this app, you can finally control Spotify and adjust it's volume separately, all without the hassle of alt+tabbing.
+With this app, you can control Spotify and adjust it's volume separately, all without the hassle of alt+tabbing.

-This background Python Windows application utilizes the [global_hotkeys](https://github.com/btsdev/global_hotkeys) module to listen for basic hotkeys, allowing users to easily control Spotify without the window focused.
+This background Python Windows application utilizes the [global_hotkeys](https://github.com/btsdev/global_hotkeys) module to listen for hotkeys, allowing users to easily control Spotify without the window focused.
 The app leverages the power of [Spotify's Web API](https://developer.spotify.com/documentation/web-api) through the use of [Spotipy](https://github.com/spotipy-dev/spotipy), providing seamless integration between the app and the music streaming platform.

 You'll create your own Spotify API to control your Spotify application.
 YOU are the one in control.